hexagontruth/hexular/README.md

 Holding `<Shift>` will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.
 Holding `<Alt>` temporarily expands the configuration menu.

-Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
+Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes any open modal.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.

 Cell states are changed by clicking and dragging with a paint tool selected.
 By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
 Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
 Setting a specific state color can be effected by toggling the color mode button on the bottom right.